Skip to Content

 Disney’s original plan for the first phase of the expansion was centered around Walt Disney World’s 50th Anniversary in 2021.
 They were hoping to have some of the new attractions in place for what should be the biggest celebration the resort has ever seen.

-On October 1, 2022, EPCOT had its own 40th Anniversary, and whatever was not ready in time in 2021, Disney was hoping would be ready in 2022.
+On October 1, 2022, EPCOT had its own 40th Anniversary, and Disney was hoping to finish the rest of the changes by then, but that never happened.

 Space 220 restaurant Epcot concept art

-While the 50th anniversary has already begun and some new attractions have been built, there is a lot more planned from now through the end of the celebration in 2023.
+While the 50th anniversary has already come and gone and some new attractions have been built, there is a lot more planned from now through the end of the celebration in 2023 and into 2024.

-Thankfully, EPCOT is going to be the home of the Disney100 celebration, and the company has already announced that the rest of the new additions will be ready in time for the celebration, which starts in Fall 2023.
+Since EPCOT is the home of the Disney100 celebration at Walt Disney World, the company has already announced that most of the new additions will be ready in time for the celebration, which starts in Fall 2023.

 One good way to keep updated on the changes is in our Walt Disney World Construction Updates guide.
 There we let you know the latest status on all of the current projects going on.